-Is The El Dorado Hills Weather Ruining Your Wine?
+Is The El Dorado Hills Weather Damaging Your Wine?

 It’s not hard to find a great bottle of wine in El Dorado County.
 In an area famous for its wide selection of wineries and vineyards, the bigger challenge if you’re a wine enthusiast is where to keep all the wine you’ve purchased.